Palette-Labs-Inc/protocol/docs/SPECIFICATION.md

 # UTP Specifications

-Requirements to implement a functional version of the universal transaction protocol.
+Language and framework agnostic requirements to implement a functional version of the universal transaction protocol.